FAQ

 Q: Can I Send A Reference Of How I Want The Master To Sound?

-A: Yes, sending a few songs of your favoruite artists/tracks can be helpful to show me the type of sound you are after.
+A: Yes, sending a few songs of your favourite artists/tracks can be helpful to show me the type of sound you are after.

 back to top